jadefr/ontology-testing/readme.txt

-Creating classes, individuals, and properties withing Jena Framework
+Creating classes, individuals, and properties with Jena Framework